310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Madara %}
-Oh, c’mon~ All I want is for you to blast through trivial problems such as this, so that you can go back to joining Ryuseitai’s activities.
+Oh, c’mooon~ All I want is for you to blast through trivial problems such as this, so that you can go back to joining Ryuseitai’s activities.

-I think Chiaki-san is gonna get a really bad stomach ache from worry if things don’t get settled soon.
+I think Chiaki-san is gonna get a really bad stomachache from worry if things don’t get settled soon.
 {% endbubble %}

 {% bubble Kanata v2 %}